daveraees/spectroscopy-scripts/README.md

 # spectroscopy-scripts
-Scripts for convenient work with the time-resolved transient absorption data: graphing, non-exponential kinetic analysis
+Python scripts for convenient work with the time-resolved transient absorption data: graphing, non-exponential kinetic analysis

+Intended for use in iPython environment, loaded automatically from "startup" folder